Director of the English Program for Master in Architecture

 2.- How do you see Architecture Academy in the future?
 What would you like to be different?

-The main architectural problems we are facing in 21st century is not about style or “exotic” theoretical debate, it is about sustainability and responsibility, it is about the whole process of life span of our built environment.
+The main architectural problems we are facing in 21st century are not about style or “exotic” theoretical debate, it is about sustainability and responsibility, it is about the whole process of life span of our built environment.
 We should not just consider the building process but also de-building process, not just physical structure of our environment, but also the positive energy flow of our living space as a whole.
 Our criculum emphasizes this very process of whole life span of our built environment in a sustainable way.

 3.- Which are the main characteristics that a good architecture professor should meet?
 Could you highlight the most relevant?